The MÄVINN collection

 Doi Tung, Thailand

-A beautiful plate makes the perfect setting for our favourite foods.
-These ceramic plates are made by artisans from indigenous and tribal groups.
+Hanging or perched on a shelf, these glazed stoneware plant pots – made by artisans from indigenous and tribal groups – are as attractive as the plants growing in them.
 One of our first social business partners, Doi Tung’s mission is to support artisans who are economically self-reliant, without compromising the environment or their cultural values.

 Karupannya, Bangladesh

-Located in a region impacted by global warming, nature is key to Karupannya.
-Powered by biogas and solar power, products are made from natural materials.
+In a region impacted by global warming, nature is key to Karupannya.
+Using biogas and solar power, products are made from natural materials.

 Rangsutra, India